 Check if this is realistic

-Compare your break-even with your actual performance:
+Compare your break-even with actual performance:

 - How many days per week are you open?

-- What's your average revenue per day?
+- What's your average daily revenue?

 - How often do you hit your break-even?